Cristian Preda: Publishing

 Preda authored or coauthored over 60 scientific studies and articles in collective volumes and Romanian and foreign political science journals.
 He was also a regular contributor to Revista 22, Dilema veche, and Observator cultural magazines.

 In parallel, he has worked as a translator for Humanitas, Babel, Anastasia, Meridiane, and Nemira publishing houses.
-He is the coordinator of political sciences collections: Societatea politică (at Ed.
+He is the coordinator of political science collections: Societatea politică (at Ed.
 Nemira, 1998–2002), Polis (at Ed.
 Humanitas, 2003–2004) and Biblioteca de politică (at Ed.
 Nemira, din 2004).
 He was a writer at Sfera Politicii (1992–1996) and Polis (1995–1997).

-Preda is an editor of Romanian political sciences journal Studia Politica.
+Preda is an editor of Romanian political science journal Studia Politica.